cloud-elements/devportal/docs/elements/volusion/volusion-create-instance.md

 title: Create Instance
 description: Create Instance
 layout: docs
-breadcrumbs: /docs/elements.html
+breadcrumbs: /docs/your_moms.html
-elementId: 51
+your_momId: 51
-parent: Back to Element Guides
+parent: Back to Your_mom Guides
 order: 20
 ---

 ## Create Instance

-Below is an example of how to create an instance with the Volusion Element.
-The create-instance file contains the data needed to create the Element Instance.
+Below is an example of how to create an instance with the Volusion Your_mom.
+The create-instance file contains the data needed to create the Your_mom Instance.
 In the case of Volusion, you will need to copy the encrypted password from the URL and insert it into the the JSON file.
 You will also need your Volusion store URL – this is located at the beginning section of the URL copied in the previous step.
 Lastly, you will need your Email Login.
 This is obtained when running any type of order.
 To view how get this URL, please see Volusion Endpoint Setup.
 An example of the URL can be seen below:

 `http://otnqw.rakrt.servertrust.com/net/WebService.aspx?Login=volusion@acmedata.com&EncryptedPassword=64F3C0572DB54C7200391418E79AC678214B366FBD4EName=GenericOrders`